HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Flexbox and Grid adoption

+In the [2019 edition](https://almanac.httparchive.org/en/2019/css#flexbox), 41% of pages across mobile and desktop were reported as containing [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) properties.
+In 2020, this number has grown to 63% for mobile and 65% for desktop.
+With the number of legacy sites developed before Flexbox was a viable tool still in existence, we can safely say there is wide adoption of this layout method.

+If we look at [Grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), the percentage of sites using Grid layout has grown to 4% for mobile and 5% for desktop.
+Usage has doubled since last year, but still lags behind flex layout.

 {{ figure_markup(
   image="flexbox-grid-mobile.png",
   caption="Adoption of flexbox and grid by year as a percent of mobile pages.",